 Another study conducted by a San Francisco PR agency found that the reason open floor plans were less desirable was the lack of privacy, difficulty thinking, and inability to concentrate.
 This was due to the lack of quality partitions or privacy where workers were able to work in silence or without other distractions.

 There are a large number of offices that use open floor plans.
 It’s easy to see, however, just how undesirable they have become.
 Open floor plans might be affordable, are believed to increase collaboration, or are simply easier to plan but it’s clear that workers need the privacy that four walls can provide.
 It’s a barrier between somebody’s personal space and their coworkers.
 With established open offices it seems that office phone booths are the easiest solution to providing workers with what they want the most.

 The office phone booth can be the solution to the pitfalls of an open floor plan.
 It’s hard to choose an office setting that is absolutely perfect for you and your workers.
 Certain offices might annex workers and hinder collaboration while others might create unnecessary distractions.
 Solutions are available to address distractions in the workplace but they usually don’t completely solve the problem.
+But our commercial office furniture will help you get close to the perfect office.
 Your office might find the privacy booth checks all the boxes.
 Whether the office phone booth is being used by workers occasionally or is used as a more permanent solution, a privacy booth can give workers a level of privacy that no other can.